nikuehn/MixedModels_Biases/docs/index.md

 ```

 Now we perform the linear mixed effects regression using `lmer`.
-We use maximum likelihood instead of restricted maximum likelihood in this case to show the equivalnce of the calculations of standard deviations.
+We use maximum likelihood instead of restricted maximum likelihood in this case to show the equivalence of the calculations of standard deviations.
+In the paper, we also use Stan to estimate the random effects and standard deviations, but we omit this here to save time and space.
+As we have seen for the Italian data, we get very similar results sing `lmer` and Stan, ad this is also reflected by the results shown in the paper.
+Frequentist methods are still overwhelmingly used in GMM development, so it makes sense to focus on them here.

 ```r